 A tannery, a partner, and a Pilsner-style recipe

 On November 14, 1873, Coors and Jacob Schueler, a Denver confectioner, purchased the abandoned Golden City Tannery and converted it into a brewery.
 The partnership put real money on the line in unequal shares.
 Dan Baum’s narrative history Citizen Coors records Schueler’s stake at about eighteen thousand dollars and Coors’s at about two thousand, which makes plain who was carrying most of the financial risk in those first years.
-Baum also ties the house beer to a Pilsner-style recipe purchased from William Silhan, identified there as a Czech immigrant, a choice that anchored the brand in the crisp lager tradition spreading far beyond Bohemia.
+The same opening stretch of the book follows the partners onto Clear Creek, into the tannery, and through their first season selling Golden Lager at a scale that reached eight hundred gallons a day.

 Sean Buck’s Colorado Encyclopedia article on Coors notes that beer was on the market by 1874 and that even during the economic stress of that year the Golden partnership was producing on the order of eight hundred gallons a day, a figure that suggests how quickly the operation found its legs after the November 1873 purchase.
 The gap between late fall and a working spring season is still a useful reminder of how much nineteenth-century brewing depended on getting kettles, fermenters, and ice or cooling strategy aligned before a brewery could promise consistency to saloons and bottling customers.
 A June 1911 sheet from the Sanborn Fire Insurance Map series labels the complex plainly as the Adolf Coors Golden Brewery, with the dense footprint of brewhouse, stock houses, and outbuildings that insurance surveyors cared about because fire and ammonia refrigeration risk were literal matters of life and property.